Euro zone yields edge up before central bankers speak at Jackson Hole

 By Stefano Rebaudo

-Investors want to understand from Federal Reserve Chair Jerome Powell, who will speak at 1405 GMT, whether the U.S. central bank is done with its tightening cycle and how long it plans to keep rates at elevated levels.
+Investors want clues from Federal Reserve Chair Jerome Powell, who will speak at 1405 GMT, on whether the U.S. central bank is done with its tightening cycle and how long it plans to keep rates at elevated levels.

-Analysts will also scrutinise remarks from the European Central Bank's president Christine Lagarde – due at 1900 GMT - after purchasing manager indexes were weaker than expected, driving market expectations for a rate hike in September below 50%.
+Analysts will scrutinise remarks from the European Central Bank's President Christine Lagarde – due at 1900 GMT - after purchasing manager indexes were weaker than expected, driving down market expectations for a rate hike in September below 50%.

+ECB policymakers are increasingly concerned about deteriorating growth prospects and, while the debate is still open, momentum for a pause in its rate hikes is building, eight sources with direct knowledge of the discussion said.

 Bundesbank President Joachim Nagel said euro zone inflation remains sticky, and monetary policy needs to be more stubborn than price growth.